shakefu/shootingstar/README.md

 The server does not persist any channels or user connections through a reboot.
 It also does not persist any chat messages.

+There is a demo server running at `jake-alheid.me 9399`.

 ## Installation for development

 ```bash